mehmetatakancavuslu/hse-midterm/README.md

 **household_campaigns.R -** model to show campaign information (as 0 or 1) for
 each household in every given date, in a panel format

-**basic_model.R -** creates model with treatment, period and total_spent
-variables with given date for each household and date

 **couponcounts.csv -** Csv obtained from task1-1

 **couponcounts2.csv -** Csv obtained from task1-3

-**household_spendings.R -** datatable showing spent amount for each household for each day of the year, in a panel format
+**spent_amount_panel.R -** datatable showing spent amount for each household for each day of the year, in a panel format

+**households_spendings.csv -** csv giving spent amount of each household in each day of the year

+**household_campaign_types.R -** datatable showing which types of coupons are exposed by each household in each day of the year.
+Created from household_campaigns

+**household_campaign_types.csv -** csv showing which types of coupons are exposed by each household in each day of the year.
+Created from household_campaigns

 ## TASKS